Skip to Content

 What the Prosecution Must Prove

-In order to convict you, the prosecution must show that you willfully and intentionally inflicted (or threatened) a bodily injury, and that you inflicted the injury upon a current or former spouse, partner, girlfriend, someone with whom you have had a sexual relationship or a person with whom you have a child together.
+To convict you, the prosecution must show that you willfully and intentionally inflicted (or threatened) a bodily injury and that you inflicted the injury upon a current or former spouse, partner, girlfriend, someone with whom you have had a sexual relationship, or a person with whom you have a child together.

 What Penalties Will I Face If I Am Convicted in California?